mbret/FixMyComic/README.md

 A common example is an epub that renders fine on Kobo but will have white margin on Google Play Book.
 Kobo handle manga in a more flexible way than Google Play Book and as a result you might need to fix your epub to apply a strict fixed layour on every pages.

 This app will help you fix the common issue you can have with a specific engine.

+## Google support

+The google specs can be found at https://support.google.com/books/partner/answer/3316879?hl=en